simonerok/pick-and-pack-shopify-app/README.md

 Set it to `true` only when real Business Central/Webshipper credentials are configured and live integration data should be loaded.
 Write/create behavior is described separately in [Test mode](#test-mode).

+### User-facing error messages

+The order UI should not show raw technical errors such as GraphQL messages, API response bodies, or permission stack details.
+API endpoints map these failures to short user-facing messages, for example missing Shopify permissions or data that could not be loaded.

+The original technical exception is still kept for debugging through Laravel logs, Telescope, and activity logs where relevant.

 ### Test mode

 The app runs in **test** or **production** mode based on `VITE_APP_STATUS` in `web/.env`: